Office of Victim and Survivor Rights and Services (OVSRS)

-- Expands the definition of “victim” related to who can attend a hearing to any victim of any felony crimes, or crimes against the person committed by the inmate;
+- Expands the definition of “victim” related to who can attend a hearing to any victim of any felony crimes, or crimes against the person committed by the person;

-- Allows victims to attend hearings without being asked questions by the prisoner or the prisoner’s attorney, (includes the victim, the victim’s next of kin, family members and representatives);
+- Allows victims to attend hearings without being asked questions by the person or the person’s attorney, (includes the victim, the victim’s next of kin, family members and representatives);

 - Expands the scope of persons entitled to a stenographic recording of the proceedings;

-- Requires the Board of Parole Hearings (Board), when determining whether to release an inmate on parole, to consider the entire and uninterrupted statements of the victims;
+- Requires the Board of Parole Hearings (Board), when determining whether to release a person on parole, to consider the entire and uninterrupted statements of the victims;

 - Requires the Board, when denying parole to consider the victim’s safety, among other circumstances, in determining the length of the denial period;